Cyclic Sieving and Cluster Duality of Grassmannian: Cluster duality

 Recall the canonical basis $\Theta_{\mathscr{A}}$ of $\mathcal{O}(\mathscr{A}_{|Q|})$.
 Consider the intersection

-Conjecture 9.8 of \cite{GHKK} implies that the intersection $ \Theta_{\overline{\mathscr{A}}}$ descends to a linear basis of $\mathcal{O}\left(\overline{\mathscr{A}}_{|Q|}\right)$.
-The paper {\it loc.cit.} provides a sufficient condition under which the aforementioned conjecture holds.
+Conjecture~9.8 of~\cite{GHKK} implies that the intersection $ \Theta_{\overline{\mathscr{A}}}$ descends to a linear basis of $\mathcal{O}\big(\overline{\mathscr{A}}_{|Q|}\big)$.
+The paper {\it loc.\ cit.} provides a sufficient condition under which the aforementioned conjecture holds.

-\begin{defn} Let $i\in I^0$.
+\begin{defn}Let $i\in I^0$.
 If $\varepsilon_{ki}\geq 0$ for all unfrozen vertices $k$, then we say the quiver $Q$ is \emph{optimized} for $i$.
-If there exists a mutation sequence $\tau$ such that the mutated quiver $\tau Q$ is optimized for $i$, then we say that $i$ admits an optimized quiver in the equivalence class $|Q|$. \end{defn}
+If there exists a mutation sequence $\tau$ such that the mutated quiver $\tau Q$ is optimized for $i$, then we say that $i$ admits an optimized quiver in the equivalence class~$|Q|$. \end{defn}

-\begin{rmk} Because of the different conventions used in this paper vs. those in \cite{GHKK}, we define $Q$ is optimized for $i$ if all arrows between $i$ and unfrozen vertices point towards the unfrozen ones, as opposed to the other direction stated in \cite[Definition 9.1]{GHKK}. \end{rmk}
+\begin{rmk} Because of the different conventions used in this paper vs.\ those in \cite{GHKK}, we define~$Q$ to be optimized for~$i$ if all arrows between $i$ and unfrozen vertices point towards the unfrozen ones, as opposed to the other direction stated in \cite[Definition~9.1]{GHKK}. \end{rmk}